therealandrewholland/find_client_onenote/README.md

 ## Installation

 **Installation without compiling**
-1. Download the .zip file from this project's most recent release and unzip the folder to wherever you want
+1. Download the `.zip` file from this project's most recent release and unzip the folder to wherever you want
-2. Run the .exe and use the default shortcut, "Control+V", or the system tray icon to bring up the GUI for the first time
+2. Run the `.exe` and use the default shortcut, `Control+V`, or the system tray icon to bring up the GUI for the first time
-3. The .exe needs to be located within the 'Find Client OneNote' to function properly, so create a shortcut of it if you want to launch it from outside the folder
+3. The `.exe` needs to be located within the 'Find Client OneNote' to function properly, so create a shortcut of it if you want to launch it from outside the folder

 **Installation with compiling**
 1. Download this project's resources